 Enterprise & Employability Adviser

-- Self-employment and starting your own business, for students and graduates of any subject
+- Advice for self-employment and starting your own business options, for students and graduates of any subject

 - Enterprise and entrepreneurship education, teaching MN2112 Enterprise & Creativity in the School of Management and running a variety of extra-curricular workshops and seminars.